-The Fund aims to achieve long term capital growth through investing in a well diversified portfolio of UK smaller companies, which is consistent with the IA UK Smaller Companies sector definition, but includes in scope all stocks beneath the index of the UK's largest companies.
+The Fund aims to provide capital growth over the long term (periods of 5 years or more) through investing in a well diversified portfolio of UK smaller companies, which is consistent with the IA UK Smaller Companies sector definition, but includes in scope all stocks beneath the index of the UK's largest companies.
 The portfolio is therefore spread across medium and small Capitalisation stocks on the UK's main market and AIM.